A Founder's Guide to 15 Active Biotech VCs

 Image of RA Capital Management - Top VCs in Biotechnology

-• Geographical presence: Boston, MA
+• Geographical presence: Boston, Massachusetts

 • Founded: 2001

-• Portfolio size: Over 450 investments
+• Portfolio size: The firm has made over 450 investments with nearly 200 exits.

 You can refer to their website here.